 - Whales, every time they buy something, you get a free chest that gives small rewards.

 - Alliance resource buildings produce a steady flow of resources that you can claim.

 - Gathering in alliance territory gives you a 25% harvesting speed bonus.

 - Get buffs from neutral buildings that your alliance controls via territory.

 - Earn military protection against raiders.

-- Helps you progress faster as a Free-to-Play player.
+- It helps you progress faster as a Free-to-Play player.

 - Get help from alliance members to upgrade your buildings quickly.

-- Get support in the battlefield when you need for events such as Karuak Ceremony and Lohar’s Trial.
+- Get support on the battlefield when you need it for events such as Karuak Ceremony and Lohar’s Trial.